gdw-workshop/2021_GDW_Workshop/exercises/command_line_tutorial_part2.md

 ls /usr/local/bin | grep bowtie | wc -l
 ```

 Note that this last command did the same thing as `ls /usr/local/bin/bowtie* | wc -l`, which we ran earlier.
 It's also the same as `ls /usr/local/bin/bowtie* | grep -c bowtie`.
-In bash there are often many ways to do the same thing.
+In bash there are often many ways to do the same thing!

 ### bash scripting